rmit-programming-club/rmit-programming-club.github.io/more.md

 **Hackathonqueen**

-Hackathonqueen is a great resource for a list of and information on Local Hackathons.
+Hackathonqueen is a great resource for a list of and information on local hackathons.

 [hackathonqueen.com](https://hackathonqueen.com/)